Ephesus Ancient City from Kusadasi: Transport, History and Travel Tips

 Ancient City of Ephesus: Tracing History and Myths

-The ruins of Ephesus, located just 18 km from Kuşadası, are considered one of the best-preserved ancient cities in the world and are a true historical treasure.
-This ancient city, built by Greek colonists from Attica and Ionia in the 10th century BCE, is filled with millennia of cultural and historical richness.
-Today, Ephesus is a UNESCO World Heritage site, famous especially for the nearby Temple of Artemis, one of the Seven Wonders of the Ancient World.
-Ephesus also holds a significant place in Christian history, being one of the Seven Churches of Asia Minor, making it a sacred destination for Christian pilgrims.
+The ruins of Ephesus, located just 18 km from Kusadasi, are considered one of the best-preserved ancient cities in the world and represent a remarkable historical treasure.
+Founded by Greek colonists from Attica and Ionia in the 10th century BCE, this ancient city is filled with thousands of years of cultural and historical richness.

-The original settlement of ancient Ephesus was likely established approximately 8 km away from the current archaeological site, along the coast of the Aegean Sea.
-However, over the centuries, debris and sediment carried into the Küçük Menderes plain caused the city to shift inland, moving the coastline further away.
 During the Roman period, Ephesus became a major economic center thanks to its sea trade and harbors.
-At that time, the city expanded northward onto the slopes of Coressus and Pion hills and stretched south to the fertile plain formed by the alluvial deposits of the Kayster River.
-However, over time, the harbors began to silt up, and by the late Byzantine period, these channels became unusable.
-By the mid-20th century, the coastline had moved three miles further west.
+The city expanded toward the northern slopes of Mount Coressus and Mount Pion and stretched south toward the fertile plain formed by the Kayster River.
+Over time, however, the harbors began to silt up, and by the late Byzantine period these channels were no longer usable.

 The Ancient City of Ephesus is located in western Turkey, within the borders of the Selçuk district of İzmir province.
 It is approximately 80 kilometers away from İzmir city center.